AndriiPernatii/repository_replicator/installation.md

 4. **Open the web-site of the app**

 Click on the `View` button at the bottom of the `Deploy` tab.
-Have fun with the app!
+You will be redirected to the web-page with your application.
+The corresponding URL can be used to acces the app by any person.
+Have fun!